jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/dmib-io.rst

 ==================================

-The board numbering on the software side starts with index 0 (e.g. in XML IO configuration file) but the labels on the back of the controller start at index 1.
-Keep this in mind if you plan to connect the head sensor to another "DOF" and create your own XML configuration files.
+The board numbering on the software side starts with index 0 (e.g. in JSON IO configuration file) but the labels on the back of the controller start at index 1.
+Keep this in mind if you plan to connect the head sensor to another "DOF" and create your own JSON configuration files.